-The first thing you need to consider is the age of the car and the mileage done.
+The first thing to consider is the age of the car and the mileage.

-Most of the used cars available for lease are more than 4 years old with a mileage of fewer than 48,000 miles.
+Most used cars offered for lease are more than 4 years old and have a mileage of fewer than 48,000 miles.
 They should also be in good condition.
-Many people will lease a used car because it is a cheaper option than purchasing new.
-Luxury car models fall under this category.
+Many people will lease a used car because it is a cheaper option than buying a new car.
+Luxury car models fall into this category.

-A car with an initial cost of over $50,000 may be beyond the budget of most people but when you lease it after 4 years the monthly lease repayments are affordable.
-Most of these cars available for sale tend to retain their resale value.
+A car with a purchase price of more than $50,000 may be beyond most people’s budget, but if you lease it after 4 years, the monthly leasing rates are affordable.
+Most of these cars offered for sale usually retain their resale value.

-The problems arising from leasing an old car include: the cost of maintaining the car is more than a new car.
+Some of the problems associated with leasing an old car include the fact that the cost of maintaining the car is higher than that of a new car.
 This is due to wear and tear.
-You will also pay more for warranties.
+You also pay more for warranties.

 Contact a car dealer

-The first person you can contact for help in leasing on an old car is your local car dealer.
-Since they spend their time selling cars they can identify the right car model depending on your budget.
-Most of the dealers have the option of old cars but you need to confirm this.
+The first person you can turn to for help with leasing an old car is your local car dealer.
+As he spends his time selling cars, he can determine the right car model for you depending on your budget.
+Most dealers have the option of leasing old cars, but you must confirm this.

 Car lease swap

-There many people who at the middle of an existing lease may desire to opt out before expiring of the term.
-They could be induced by a better car model or have difficulty making payments for their current lease.
-You can swap the lease and choose to repay the remaining payments.
-Before the advent of technology, it was difficult finding someone to swap a lease with but nowadays there are many websites that offer lease swap contracts.
+There are many people who, in the middle of an existing lease, have the desire to get out before the end of the term.
+This could be prompted by a better car model or they may be having difficulty making payments on their current lease.
+They may change the lease and decide to pay back the remaining payments.
+Before the advent of technology, it was difficult to find someone to swap a lease with, but today there are many websites that offer leasing swaps.

-Another advantage of getting a car swap is that you do not need to make a lease deposit as this has already been provided for by the previous owner.
-You will save some more because all you will be required to do is make the monthly payments.
+Another advantage of a car swap is that you don’t have to make a lease deposit because it was already paid by the previous owner.
+You will save even more because you only have to make the monthly payments.

 Certified pre-owned cars

-When a car is more than 4 years old it is certified as a pre-owned car.
-The basics for a lease term are similar to what you have in a normal lease.
-Firstly, the dealer will determine the resale value of the car and use this to calculate the monthly lease repayments.
+If a car is more than 4 years old, it is certified as a used car.
+The basis for a leasing period is similar to a normal leasing.
+First, the dealer determines the resale value of the car and calculates the monthly leasing repayments.

-Just like new cars do a background check on the market value of the car you intend to purchase.
-You can then use the price as a benchmark during negotiations.
+Just like new cars, the market value of the car you want to buy is checked.
+You can then use the price as a guide during negotiations.

 Pros of leasing a used car

-Reduced monthly payments: this is the major reason why people will opt for used cars.
-The monthly payments are lower than in a used car.
+Lower monthly payments: This is the main reason why people will opt for used cars.
+The monthly payments are lower for a used car than a new one.
 The reason for this is the depreciation rate.
-It is high during the first two years of a new car purchase but gradually declines as you continue using the car.
-If you are leasing a car that has being in service for 4 years it means the depreciation is at its lowest.
+It is high in the first two years after buying a new car but gradually decreases as you continue to use the car.
+If you lease a car that has been in use for 4 years, this means that the depreciation rate is the lowest.

-Acquire expensive car models; for the working class there some car models that are just beyond the reach of most people.
-These cars will require you to get large financing just to drive off with them.
-However, you can get to own that car for a while by getting an older model version.
+Possibility to acquire expensive car models: for the working class, there are some car models that are just out of reach.
+For these cars, you need to get a lot of financing to be able to buy them.
+However, it is possible to own this car for a while by leasing an older model.

-Buy a car at end of lease: the low depreciation rates makes the car have an affordable purchase price at the end of lease.
-If the car is well maintained and you like it you can opt to purchase it at the end of your lease.
-In addition, you get to benefit from the powertrain warranty.
-This gets you covered up to 100,000 miles.
-Buying the old car means you can continue enjoying the warranty.
+Buy a car at the end of the lease: The low depreciation rates ensure that the car has an affordable purchase price at the end of the lease.
+If the car is well maintained and you like it, you can decide to buy it at the end of the lease.
+You also benefit from the powertrain warranty.
+This allows you to drive up to 100,000 miles.
+If you buy the used car, you can still benefit from the warranty.

-Swap current car for upgrade: the best part about getting a lease for an old car is that you can choose to get an upgrade for a better model without finding another dealer.
+Exchange the car for an upgrade: The best thing about leasing an old car is that you can decide to upgrade to a better model without having to find another dealer.

-Lower auto-insurance costs: the challenges of getting a new car include high insurance costs.
-Due to the increased depreciation and market value of the car, you end up paying less for auto-insurance costs.
+Lower car insurance costs: One of the challenges when buying a new car is high insurance costs.
+Because of the greater loss in value and the higher market value of the car, you end up paying less for car insurance costs.

-Maintenance costs: old cars have unexpected repair costs. unlike a new car, where you can drive the car for miles without changing anything an old car is always up for repairs.
-You may find yourself changing the tires or having a new bodywork.
-These maintenance costs are what makes many people opt for a new car instead.
+Maintenance costs: Old cars incur unanticipated repair costs.
+Unlike a new car, where you can drive the car for miles without changing anything, an old car can often be on the verge of needing repairs.
+It may be that you need to change the tires or get a new body.
+It is these maintenance costs that make many people decide to buy a new car instead.

-Psychological factors: cars are status symbols and nothing announces your presence before friends like a new car.
-Everything is new – from the seats, tires, exterior to the engine.
-Having a new car is the desire of many people and the fresh smell of leather makes some people not to go for an old car lease.
+Psychological factors: Cars are status symbols and nothing announces your presence in front of friends like a new car.
+Everything is new: from the seats, the tires, and the exterior to the engine.
+Having a new car is the dream of many people, and the fresh smell of leather causes some people not to choose an old car.

-Modern features: car designs change every year.
-An old model may lack some of the latest technological advanced technologies like satellite navigation, Bluetooth or safety features.
-While you can always install some of these features, they do come at an extra cost.
+Modern features: The design of the cars changes every year.
+An old model may be missing some of the latest cutting-edge technologies such as satellite navigation, Bluetooth or security features.
+You can always add some of these features, but they come at an extra cost.

-This means it has a lower resale value.
-Getting a used car lease means that you will be incurring more maintenance costs.
-You will also not get to experience the newness that comes with owning a new car.
-Lastly, an old car does not come with the latest car technological features and you may be forced to upgrade them.
+However, if you lease a used car, this means that you incur higher maintenance costs.
+You will also not experience the novelty that comes with owning a new car.
+Finally, an old car does not have the latest technical features, so you may be forced to upgrade.